Aymussa/Dice-and-Dungeon-/README.md

  - [⚅ License](#license)

 ## Description
-This is a Dice and Dungeons game base where you roll a dice to determine the outcome of your story.
+This is a Dice and Dungeons game base where you get to choice of outcomes and from that choice your chances of succeeding determins on a dice roll. and at each stage you get to make a choice to get close to the final boss. and if you succeed you get the victory text, and if you fail you always try again.

 ## Features
 - Dice rolling